What we know about the Highland Park shooting suspect | News Channel 3-12

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Curt Devine, Jeff Winter, Yahya Abou-Ghazala, David Williams and Rebekah Riess contributed to this report.
+CNN’s Jeff Winter, Yahya Abou-Ghazala, David Williams, Rebekah Riess and Brian Fung contributed to this report.

 Comments